German defense minister floats 'security zone' along Syria-Turkish border | DW | 21.10.2019

 Her plan comes after Turkish President Recep Tayyip Erdogan sent troops on October 9 to clear Kurdish YPG fighters inside Syria's border, just days after US President Donald Trump declared a pullout of US troops who were backing Kurdish forces holding Islamic State captives.

 Erdogan on Tuesday is due to attend talks in Sochi, Russia, with President Vladimir Putin whose forces inside Syria back those of President Bashar Assad.
-Tuesday also marks the expiry of a five-day pause in northern Syria mediated last week by US Vice President Mike Pence.
+Tuesday also marks the expiry of a five-day pause in northern Syria mediated last week during a visit to Istanbul by US Vice President Mike Pence.

-Kramp-Karrenbauer, in a separate interview with the German news agency dpa, said Germany and Europe — highly critical of Erdogan's incursion — had been too passive, behaving like "bystanders"
+Kramp-Karrenbauer stressed the need for Europe to take action.
+"We can't simply talk about Europe needing to be more than a bystander, we must come up with our own proposals to catalyze discussion," she said.

-Germany should use its position in as a nonpermanent member of the UN Security Council and on the basis of existing UN resolutions to create the zone, Kramp-Karrenbauer said.
+She also said Germany should use its position in as a nonpermanent member of the UN Security Council and on the basis of existing UN resolutions to create the zone.

-Kramp-Karrenbauer told dpa she had informed Foreign Minister Heiko Maas, a Social Democrat in Merkel's coalition cabinet, of her initiative via SMS text message.
+On Sunday, Maas told German broadcaster ZDF television Tuesday that Turkey's cross-border operation amounted to an "invasion" that was illegitimate under international law..

-Maas told German public ZDF television Tuesday that Turkey's cross-border operation amounted to an "invasion" that was illegitimate under international law..
+Earlier on Monday, CDU foreign policy expert Roderich Kiesewetter had suggested on public radio the creation of a humanitarian safe zone involving from 30,000 to 40,000 soldiers of EU nations, to be established in consultation with Turkey and Russia..

 Washington and Ankara have agreed to a cease-fire in northern Syria, but the deal leaves a lot of questions unanswered.
 Experts say these will present hurdles on the way to establishing a safe zone.
 (18.10.2019)